One Day in Pisa

 Holding up the Leaning Tower of Pisa!
 I just had to do it!

 As soon as you arrive you will be drawn to the Tower.
 It is not crammed between other buildings as many other Italian landmarks are, but out in an open green area with one or two other buildings.
-There will be a lot of other people around, but there is plenty of space for everyone.

-The Leaning Tower was originally built in the12th Century as the bell tower for the neighbouring Pisa Cathedral.
-It started to sink immediately, and many things have been tried over the years to straighten it.
-If you look carefully at the very top section, you can see it is not on the same angle as the rest of the building.
+If you look carefully at the very top section, you can see it is not at the same angle as the rest of the building.
 It was added on in the 14th Century.

-It is possible to climb to the top of the tower for €18.
+It is possible to climb to the top of the tower for an extra fee.
 There are a maximum of forty people allowed inside at any one time to help with the preservation so there can sometimes be quite a wait.

 What Next?

 Once you have finished marvelling at the tower and getting that shot holding it up, the question is “What to do next on my Pisa one day itinerary?”
-There is no doubt you will have noticed the other gleaming white buildings so it’s time to have a look.

 There are many different ticket options available, so you can choose to visit either 2, 3 or 4 of the surrounding buildings.
-We chose to visit all four for €8 – the Cathedral, Baptistery, Camposanto and the Sinopie Museum.

 Don’t want to wait in line?
 Click on the links to buy your tickets in advance